Fast Radio Bursts as probes of the late-time universe: a new insight on the Hubble tension: Discussion

 To address this challenge, we consider FRBs as a potential tool for estimating $H_0$.
 There are relatively recent studies conducted previously in this direction as mentioned in the Introduction.
 However, due to their consideration of fewer FRBs, they all have large error bars in their estimations of $H_0$.
 These error bars can, in principle, take into account for both $H_0$ obtained for the early- and late-time Universe cosmology, ultimately preventing to draw any decisive conclusion on the Hubble tension.
 In our study, we consider a larger sample of 64 extragalactic, localized FRBs from various telescopes.
 Employing Bayesian analysis with three different likelihood functions, we consistently obtain $H_0$ values well above $70\rm\,km\,s^{-1}\,Mpc^{-1}$, aligning with the late-Universe $H_0$ values.
 This is expected as the FRBs are localized to a maximum redshift of around 1, consistent with the typical redshifts considered in late-time Universe studies.
 It is noteworthy our estimated $H_0$ values have significantly reduced error bars of approximately $\pm 2.5\rm\,km\,s^{-1}\,Mpc^{-1}$, clearly distinguishing them from the early-Universe $H_0$, unlike previous FRB studies.
 Although the error bars may not be as tight as those derived from SNe\,Ia data, they are considerably smaller than those obtained from GW astronomy, demonstrating the potential of FRBs as a promising cosmological probe.

 An important point to highlight is that the value of $H_0$ derived from FRB data is dependent on the underlying cosmological model.
 In our study, we have employed the $\Lambda$CDM framework.
 However, in the literature, various cosmological models have been considered, particularly in efforts to address the Hubble tension.
 One simple model involves a dynamical dark energy equation of state, defined as $w\equiv P/\rho$ where $P$ and $\rho$ represent pressure and energy density, respectively.
 A dynamical dark energy model has the potential to alleviate both the Hubble tension and the $\sigma_8$ tension simultaneously \cite{2020PhRvD.101l3516A,2021CQGra..38o3001D,2023PDU....4201266D}.
-To exemplify, we assume that the dark energy equation of state evolves over time, such that the time-dependent Hubble parameter can be expressed as $H(z) = H_0\sqrt{\Omega_\mathrm{m} \left(1+z\right)^3 + \Omega_\Lambda f(z)}$ \cite{2005PhRvD..72j3503J}, where $f(z) = (1+z)^{3\left(1+w_0+w_a\right)} \exp{-3 w_a z/(1+z)}$ with $w_0$ and $w_a$ being dimensionless parameters, and $w(z) = w_0 + w_a z/(1+z)$.
-It is clear that for $w_0=-1$ and $w_a=0$ the standard $\Lambda$CDM cosmology with $w=-1$ is recovered.
-However, other parameter combinations can lead to $w(z)<-1$ for certain redshifts which is usually excluded as a theory cut is made at $w(z)=-1$.
-This alteration to the cosmological model also influences $\langle\mathrm{DM}_\mathrm{IGM}(z)\rangle$, which subsequently affects the likelihood functions.
-Figure~\ref{Fig: H0_MG} shows the estimated $H_0$ using the joint likelihood function of Equation~\eqref{Eq: Likelihood2}, assuming Model I for host DM distribution and different combinations of $w_0$ and $w_a$.
-We observe that, for certain parameter combinations, $H_0$ can be closer to the values predicted by early-Universe cosmology.
+For instance, we assume that the dark energy equation of state evolves over time, such that the time-dependent Hubble parameter can be expressed as \cite{2005PhRvD..72j3503J}